 Dr. Douglas Cowie, BA (Colgate University, New York) MA, PHD (University of East Anglia), is primarily a fiction writer.
-He is the author of a novel, Owen Noone and the Marauder (Canongate, 2005) and most recently, an essay on John McGahern (Journal of the Short Story in English, 2009).
-His main literary interest is American poetry and fiction of the 20th Century, in particular the work of Nelson Algren.
+He is the author of two novels, Owen Noone and the Marauder (Canongate, 2005) and Noon in Paris, Eight in Chicago (Myriad Editions, 2016), and two novellas, Sing for Life: Tin Pan Alley (Black Hill Press, 2013) and Sing for Life: Away, You Rolling River (Black Hill Press, 2014).
+His main literary interests are American poetry and fiction of the 20th Century, in particular the work of Nelson Algren, as well as writing about music.
 He also has an interest in the history of Germany, in particular the history of the German Democratic Republic.